zencrepes/docs/docs/try.md

 ## Pre-requisites

-The following elements are needs to follow along this page:
+The following elements are needed to follow this page:

 - Docker and Docker-compose
 - A publicly reachable host (for the Webhook configuration)